-An increasingly hardened marine insurance market continues to impact with increased insurance costs that represent a serious threat to the sport.
+An increasingly hardened marine insurance market continues to impact with increased insurance costs and limits on scope of cover that represent a serious threat to the operation of the sport.
 This underlies the need for clubs and centres to ensure their risk assessments and safety protocols are regularly reviewed and updated.
 We have continued our work in this area reviewing safety guidance, safeguarding policies by utilising external safety consultancy and legal support.
+The very high cost of new boats also represents a serious issue in relation to behind the boat activity